solidjs-community/solid-primitives/README.md

 # Solid Primitives

 This is a monorepo containing high-quality, community contributed Solid primitives.
-All primitives include well tested and continuously updated and managed primitive types.
+All primitives are well tested and continuously updated and managed.
 Every contribution to the repository is checked for quality and maintained by the highest degree of excellence.
+The ultimate goal is to provide a properly reactive layer for browser APIs and common helpers.

 ## Philosophy